 Pinterest For Photographers

 There is a big misconception about what Pinterest actually is.
 Pinterest is not a social media platform.
 Pinterest is actually a search engine.
 It’s like Google, but heavily populated with images.
-This makes it a wonderful marketing tool for photographers, because it’s a way to use your beautiful images to promote your business.
+This makes it a powerful marketing tool for photographers, because it’s an easy way to use your beautiful images to build awareness around your business.

 Pinterest Drives Traffic.
 Social Media Does Not.